esp8266/Arduino/doc/faq/a02-my-esp-crashes.rst

    can happen.

 Memory, memory, memory
-   Running out of heap is the most common cause for crashes.
+   Running out of heap is the **most common cause for crashes**.
 Because the build process for the ESP leaves out exceptions (they use memory), memory allocations that fail will do so silently.
 A typical example is when setting or concatenating a large String.
 If allocation has failed internally, then the internal string copy can corrupt data, and